-5 Month SSDI Waiting Period?
+What is the 5-Month SSDI Waiting Period?

-It’s a little bit of a mystery why the Social Security Administration (SSA) requires this 5 month waiting period.
-Many people believe that it is just a way for the Social Security Administration to save money.
-It might be a way to make sure that only people with long term disabilities will apply for SSDI.
+It’s a little bit of a mystery why the Social Security Administration (SSA) requires this 5-month waiting period.
+Many believe it is just a way for the Social Security Administration to save money.
+It might be a way to make sure that only people with long-term disabilities will apply for SSDI.

 Do You Get Paid for the 5-month Waiting Period for SSDI?

 Social Security Disability Insurance (SSDI) benefits have a waiting period of five (5) months.
 During this period, you will not receive any payments from Social Security.

 So, unfortunately, you will not be paid for the 5-month waiting period for SSDI.